 If you're looking for help to deal with health issues, such as dehydration, muscle strain, other illnesses, or disorders that cause spasms, then catnip essential oil can be a part of your treatment plan.
 It can also help relax muscle cramps, which can occur for seemingly no reason at all.
 While cramps are often harmless, they can sometimes be a symptom of a much deadlier disorder.
 If you experience cramping on a regular basis, you should see a medical professional.

 Calms The Body And Mind

 While catnip is known to energize cats, it does not have that effect on humans.
 Nepetalactone, the chemical compound that acts as a drug for kitties, doesn't affect humans at all.
 However, since the plant is related to marijuana, it can have calming effects when used by humans.

-While it doesn't have the same chemical makeup as marijuana, the fact that they're related means they do have some similar properties.
-That said, you should never rely on catnip essential oil to have the same effect as marijuana.
-The two plants are not the same, which means it's unlikely to help much in acute insomnia or anxiety.
+While it doesn't have the same chemical makeup as marijuana, the fact that they're related means that they do have some similar properties - that said, you should never rely on catnip essential oil to have the same effect as marijuana.
+The two plants are not the same, which means that it's unlikely to help much in acute insomnia or anxiety.
 However, it still has sedative effects, so it is still useful as part of a treatment plan.
-Lack of sleep can cause anyone to have difficulties with focus and memory, and more than one person has found their life in ruins after a simple mistake that could have been avoided with enough sleep.
+Lack of sleep can cause anyone to have difficulties with focus and memory, and many people have found their lives in ruins after a simple mistake that could have been avoided with enough sleep.

 Catnip has a long history of use in herbal medicine.
 European countries have been using it for centuries due to its calming properties.
 Many dishes in French cuisine use leaves of the catnip plant as part of stews and sauces to ease digestion.